PoTo: A Hybrid Andersen's Points-to Analysis for Python: Related Work

+We view Toman and Grossman's Concerto~\cite{Toman_and_Grossman_2019} as most closely related to our work.
+Concerto is a combined concrete and abstract interpretation framework.
+It considers concrete state~(for framework code) and abstract state (for application code) and allows calls from one domain into the other.
+Concerto is a theoretical framework, while we focus on Python and develop 3-address code generation and a specific analysis, Andersen's points-to analysis.

-\emph{Type inference for Python.} PYInfer~\cite{Cui_et_al_2021} and DeepTyper~\cite{Hellendoorn_et_al_2018} use deep learning for Python type inference, and, as discussed in the previous paragraph, several other works combine deep learning with simple static analysis~\cite{allamanis_et_al_2020,mir_et_al_2022,peng_et_al_2022,pradel_et_al_2020,xu_et_al_2016,yan_et_al_2023}.
+\emph{Type inference and call graph analysis for Python.} PYInfer~\cite{Cui_et_al_2021} and DeepTyper~\cite{Hellendoorn_et_al_2018} use deep learning for Python type inference, and several other works combine deep learning with simple static analysis~\cite{allamanis_et_al_2020,mir_et_al_2022,peng_et_al_2022,pradel_et_al_2020,xu_et_al_2016,yan_et_al_2023}.
 This paper empirically compares PoTo+ against the latest of those, DLInfer~\cite{yan_et_al_2023}, chosen because it compares with several earlier works and its artifact~\cite{yanyan_yan_2023_7575545} has points-to sets for 10~real-world Python programs.
-A handful of other works use static analysis for Python type inference, including Pytype~\cite{pytype_2016}, as well as papers by Maia et al.~\cite{maia_moreira_reis_2011}, Fritz and Hage~\cite{fritz_hage_2017}, and Hassan et al.~\cite{hassan_et_al_2018}.
+A handful of other works use static analysis for Python type inference~\cite{fritz_hage_2017,pytype_2016,hassan_et_al_2018,maia_moreira_reis_2011}.
 Unlike PoTo+, none of these use points-to analysis nor concrete evaluation.
-This paper empirically compares PoTo+ against Pytype~\cite{pytype_2016}, chosen because it is widely used in practice and, like PoTo+, handles real-world Python programs.
+In addition to DLInfer, this paper also empirically compares PoTo+ against Pytype~\cite{pytype_2016}, which is based on static analysis.
+We chose Pytype as a second baseline because it is widely used in practice and, like PoTo+, handles real-world Python programs~\cite{rakamnouykit_et_al_2020}.
+Even though call-graph analysis is a popular client for points-to analysis in other languages, for Python, it has received little attention from the academic community.
+The main work is PyCG~\cite{salis_et_al_2021}, and thus, we chose it as a baseline.

+Instead of hybridizing static analysis with concrete evaluation, several works hybridize static analysis with machine-learning~(ML).
+Xu et al.\ present a static type inference for Python augmented with ML for guessing types based on variable names~\cite{xu_et_al_2016}.
+Typilus uses static analysis to build a Python program dependency graph, then uses a graph neural network for type inference~\cite{allamanis_et_al_2020}.
+TypeWriter performs deep-learning (DL) type inference, then uses a static type checker to repair hallucinations~\cite{pradel_et_al_2020}.
+Type4Py~\cite{mir_et_al_2022}, HiTyper~\cite{peng_et_al_2022}, and DLInfer~\cite{yan_et_al_2023} are primarly DL type inferences for Python, assisted by simple static analyses.